-The thematic classification system is reviewed quarterly by the Global X Thematic Classification Committee to consider new potential categories, mega-themes, themes, or sub-themes.
+The thematic classification system is reviewed quarterly by the Global X Thematic Classification committee to consider new potential categories, mega-themes, themes, or sub-themes.
 Changes in the classification will be announced at the time of release of the following quarterly Thematic ETF Report.

-As a new ETF launches or changes its strategy, its classification is evaluated immediately by the Committee, and published at the time of release of the Thematic ETF Report.

-In the case of change in an ETF methodology, holdings, or stated objectives, the thematic classification system will immediately incorporate or drop the ETF in regards into its respective classification, maintaining the history of assets under management (AUM) of the Fund.
+As a new ETF launches or changes its strategy, its classification is evaluated promptly by the committee, and published at the time of release of the Thematic ETF Report.
+In the case of change in an ETF strategy/methodology, holdings, or stated objectives, the thematic classification system will promptly incorporate or drop the ETF in regards into its respective classification, maintaining the history of assets under management (AUM) of the Fund.